 Note: Attendance at all laboratory sessions and exams is required.
 However, arrangements can be made for documented illness or bereavement.
 Lecture attendance is strongly recommended and students are responsible for all course material covered in lecture and assigned readings.
-In order to pass the course, a passing grade (50% or greater) is required for both the laboratory portion and lecture portion of the course.

 Exam Attendance: